You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The University of Texas at Austin is a public, space-grant research university that is the flagship institution of the University of Texas System.
 It is also a member of the American Association of Universities and is a major center for academic research in the South.
 This school is located in Austin, Texas, and is just a mile away from the state capitol.
 It holds regional accreditation by the SACS COC.

 UT Austin has been named one of the best institutions in the country by U.S. News and World Report.
 This is in part because of the school’s academic offerings: there are over 100 undergraduate degrees and 170 graduate and postgraduate degrees to choose from, including dual-degree and impacted majors programs.
 There are also eight honors programs that students can participate in, most of which reside within STEM majors.
+Some of the most popular majors include:

 UT Austin is known for its great student life, especially considering that Austin is the home of the SXSW Festival and Austin City Limits, but it is also known for something much more interesting: STEM research.
 The school attracts more federal research grants than any other university in the country except MIT.
 It currently focuses on STEM research, specifically engineering and physical sciences.
 There are also over a dozen research centers on campus that offer student research opportunities to interested undergraduates and graduates.